sydra08/fifa_rankings/notes.md

 [ ] 8.
 Program

 #To Do
-[ ] Team Class - figure out how to put the teams in the right array based on gender [ ] Re-evaluate the team details that I want to display [ ] CLI - Stub out Detail view
+[x] Team Class - figure out how to put the teams in the right array based on gender [ ] Re-evaluate the team details that I want to display [x] CLI - Stub out Detail view
-[ ] Scraper - Test out scraping all womens team details [ ] Scraper - figure out how to get the team details
-[ ] Fix incorrect input bug in CLI #call loop
+[ ] Scraper - Test out scraping all womens team details [ ] Scraper - figure out how to get the mens team details [ ] Fix incorrect input bug in CLI #call loop
+[x] Test out passing the scraped rankings data to the Team Class [x] Test out Scraper => Team => CLI with rankings data [x] Fix bug - teams are out of order when ranked
-[ ] Test out passing the scraped rankings data to the Team Class [ ] Test out Scraper => Team => CLI with rankings data
+[ ] Test out passing the scraped team data to the Team Class [ ] Test out Scraper => Team => CLI with one team's data [ ] Test out Scraper => Team => CLI with all team data

 #Tasks for Go-Live/Live Testing
 [ ] change the if statements in #scrape_rankings_page
-[ ] change html variable assignment in Scraper class
+[ ] change html variable assignment in Scraper#scrape_rankings_page
+[ ] change the html variable assignment Scraper#scrape_team_page

 #Potential Elements to Refactor/Add
 [ ] #scrape_rankings_page - logic for scraping women's team rankings
 [ ] CLI - use %s formatting for list view
-[ ] CLI - allow user to go back and see W or M teams after selection
+[ ] CLI - allow user to go back and see W or M teams after selection [ ] revisit assigning team's gender - should it go in the scraper? should it be done elsewhere?

 Quick summary of app